Brian Robertson, 1st Baron Robertson of Oakridge: First World War

 The outbreak of the First World War in August 1914 caused the course at Woolwich to be truncated, and Robertson, who graduated fourth in his class, was commissioned as a second lieutenant in the Royal Engineers on 17 November 1914.
 On 29 November he reported to the School of Military Engineering at Chatham for a two-month course in military engineering.
 He was then sent to Aldershot for a 12-week course at the Signals Depot.
 On completion of this training in April 1915, his father, now the Chief of Staff of the British Expeditionary Force (BEF) on the Western Front, had him assigned to his own staff as an aide de camp (ADC).
 This provided a good introduction to the workings of a military staff.
 When his father left in December 1915 to become the Chief of the Imperial General Staff, Robertson became an aide to the Commander-in-Chief of the BEF, General Sir Douglas Haig, with the rank of lieutenant from 23 December 1915.
 He was mentioned in despatches on 1 January 1916.
 As part of the BEF staff, he was able to view the elaborate preparations for, and the early stages of, the execution of the Battle of the Somme.

 In July 1916, Robertson was posted to the headquarters of the XI Corps as a General Staff Officer Grade 3 (GSO3).
 The commander of XI Corps, Lieutenant-General Sir Richard Haking was a friend of his father's.
 He was promoted to captain on 16 January 1917, and accompanied his father on a tour of the Italian Front.
 The XI Corps sector of the Western Front was a quiet one at this time, but Robertson was mentioned in despatches on 15 May 1917, awarded the Order of the Crown of Romania with Swords on 21 June 1917, and the Military Cross in the 1918 New Year Honours.
 In response to the Italian defeat in the Battle of Caporetto, XI Corps was ordered to Italy on 18 November 1917, but by the time it arrived the front had settled down, and it saw little action.
 For his part, Robertson was made a cavalier of the Order of the Crown of Italy.
 When XI Corps returned to France in March 1918, Robertson was sent to Clare College, Cambridge, to attend a staff school.
 On completion of this training in July, he became brigade major of the 177th Brigade, part of the 59th (2nd North Midland) Division, which was assigned to XI Corps.
 As such, he participated in the Hundred Days Offensive.
-He was made a member of the Distinguished Service Order in the 1919 Birthday Honours, and was mentioned in despatches a third time on 5 July 1919.
+He was appointed a Companion of the Distinguished Service Order in the 1919 Birthday Honours, and was mentioned in despatches a third time on 5 July 1919.